e3-/resolve/docs/source/RESOLVE Results Viewing/index.md

 Note that this is a computationally intense process and depending on the size of the case can take about 30 minutes to load one case.

+## Option 2: Excel macros in the Results Viewer
+Coming Soon!

 ## Optional Hourly Results Processing Jupyter Notebook